Kevmetv2/pyggy_bank/README.md

 # pyggybank

-A innovative way of sharing money with friends and your community
+An innovative and easy way of sharing money with your friends and community.

 ## Getting Started